Inpatient Rehab in Nevada

 • Accepts Military insurance

-• Domestic violence victims, co-occurring substance abuse and pain treatment and judicial clients
+• LGBT, rehab for pregnant women and co-occurring substance abuse and pain treatment

-Southern Nevada Adult Mental Health Co Occuring Program is an inpatient rehab situated in Las Vegas, Nevada.
+Westcare Nevada Inc Women And Childrens Campus is an inpatient drug and alcohol rehab situated in Las Vegas, NV.

 Treatment included: